Specific treatment for menorrhagia is based on a number of factors, including:

 After endometrial ablation, most women have much lighter periods.
 Pregnancy after endometrial ablation has many associated complications.
 If you have endometrial ablation, the use of reliable or permanent contraception until menopause is recommended.

 - Endometrial resection.
 This surgical procedure uses an electrosurgical wire loop to remove the lining of the uterus.
 Both endometrial ablation and endometrial resection benefit women who have very heavy menstrual bleeding.
 Pregnancy isn't recommended after this procedure.

 - Hysterectomy.
 Hysterectomy — surgery to remove your uterus and cervix — is a permanent procedure that causes sterility and ends menstrual periods.
 Hysterectomy is performed under anesthesia and requires hospitalization.
 Additional removal of the ovaries (bilateral oophorectomy) may cause premature menopause.

-Except for hysterectomy, these surgical procedures are usually done on an outpatient basis.
+Many of these surgical procedures are done on an outpatient basis.
 Although you may need a general anesthetic, it's likely that you can go home later on the same day.
 An abdominal myomectomy or a hysterectomy usually requires a hospital stay.